borisrepl/boris/README.md

 for the next input.

 While the child is evaluating the input, the parent waits.
-The parent is expecting the worst—that the child will die—at which point the parent continues looping and does not terminate.
+The parent is expecting the worst—that the child will die abnormally—at which point the parent continues waiting for input and does not terminate.
 The state remains unchanged.

+After each expression is evaluated, the worker reports back to the main process with a status code of 0 (keep running) or 1 (terminate).

-The readline part of Boris is much more straightforward.
+The main process (readline) of Boris is much more straightforward.
 It takes your input, performs a (very) shallow parse on it, in order to decide if it needs to wait for further input, or evaluate the input (one statement at a time) it has received.
-This is always the top-level parent process.
+If the worker reports back with a status code of 1, the process terminates, otherwise the next iteration of the loop is entered.

 ## Will it work with...?